-U.S. attorney general to unveil leak probes soon: reports
+Attorney General Sessions to unveil leak probes soon: reports

 The investigations will look at news stories that publicized sensitive intelligence material, according to the reports.

-Officials at the U.S. Justice Department did not immediately respond to a request for comment.
+Officials at the U.S. Justice Department did not respond to a request for comment.

 On Tuesday, Trump tweeted that Sessions has not aggressively pursued people who leaked intelligence secrets during his time in office, one of a series of criticisms apparently aimed at pushing the former Republican Alabama senator to step down.

-Trump also said again he was frustrated that Sessions had recused himself from federal investigation into possible collusion between Trump's 2016 presidential campaign and Russia, but stopped short of saying whether he would fire him.
+Trump also said again that he was frustrated that Sessions had recused himself from a federal investigation into possible collusion between Trump's 2016 presidential campaign and Russia, but stopped short of saying whether he would fire him.

 Top Republican lawmakers have rallied to Sessions' defense as allies of the attorney general said Trump appeared to be trying to pressure him to quit by repeatedly criticizing him on Twitter and in interviews.